EricMFink/PRcasebook/_pages/Part3.md

 ---
 layout: casebook

-title: PR Casebook
-chapter: '3: The Legal Duties of an Attorney'
+title: 'Part 3.
+The Legal Duties of an Attorney'
 permalink: /Part3/

 ---